ArchiLabs vs Pele AI: Features, Pricing, and Use Cases

 Feature Face-Off: How Do ArchiLabs and Pele AI Compare?

-Both ArchiLabs and Pele AI share a common vision: make Revit work faster and easier by using AI to handle the drudge work.
+Both ArchiLabs and Pele AI share a common vision: make design work faster and easier by using AI to handle the drudge work.
 They usher in a new paradigm where you can automate tasks by simply talking to your BIM software.
 That said, there are some key differences in their capabilities and approach.
 Let’s break down how these two AI assistants stack up on important factors for BIM managers and design teams:

 Natural Language Command Capabilities